Encyclopedia … combined with a great Buyer's Guide!

 Digital Marketing

 A focus on digital methods of interaction is of course particularly useful in times of the coronavirus crisis.
 In particular, that holds for our important area of digital photonics marketing.
-I recently published on Photonics Marketing in Times of the Coronavirus Crisis, and since then various companies have started engaging with our ad package.
+I recently published on Photonics Marketing in Times of the Coronavirus Crisis, and since then various companies have started engaging with our advertising package.

 Obviously, digital marketing has become even more important at a time where other options have faded away.
 People are now more actively searching for productive ways of utilizing their marketing resources in that area, and saved expenses (and working time) from canceled exhibitions are now used that way.